crzfub/OB-Freie/README.md

 ## SVGs

 The `svg` files are automatically named to their respective _Unicode_ codepoints.
 Signs that from the `ss01` or the `liga` table have the table's name appended. <!-- #TODO maybe footnote with link/explanation of ss01 --> Unlike the font itself the vectorgraphics are licensed through CC BY-NC-SA 4.0.
-The vectorgraphics are generated automatically and do not get checked individually by me.
+The vectorgraphics until 1.5 are generated automatically and do not get checked individually by me.
 As I assume their use to be limited, until I find time to fully redraw all of them.

 ## Licensing